aditya-10012002/Multimodal-PDF-Data-Store/README.md

 <hr>

-### Branch - summaries
+### Branch: summaries

-Here is the part of the extraction of data and summary generation using ```Gemini 2.0 flash```.
+Here is the part of the summary generation of the extracted data elemets using ```Gemini 2.0 flash```.
 The next step is vector embeddings of the summaries and data storage while the relation between the summary and the data is not lost

 <br>